-Table 45: Outcome indicators as per the log frame 67 Outcome Outcome indicator Sampling and measuring technique used Who collected the data?
+Table 45: Outco me indicators as per the log frame 67 Outcome Outcome indicator Sampling and measuring technique used Who collected the data?
 Baseline level (actual) Target for next evaluation point End-line level (Actual) Marginalized OOSGs have transitioned into education, or (s)elf employment.
-2.1 Number of OOS girls (10-14 years) who successfully transitioned into formal/informal schools Project document Project Not Applicable 5500 ^{1.} (50% of 11000 girls) 5,463 1.
-This will be 2.2 Percent of OOS girls (15-19 years) who successfully transitioned into self-employment Project document Project Not Applicable 560 girls (70% of 800 girls) 7602 (95%) of 813 girls trained in income generation trades (Provided tool kits and business establishment support for transitioning.
+2.1 Number of OOS girls (10-14 years) who successfully transitioned into formal/informal schools Project document Project Not Applicable 5500 ^{1.} (50% of 11000 girls) 5443 (rest of the target will be achieved till Dec22) 2.2 Percent of OOS girls (15-19 years) who successfully transitioned into self-employment Project document Project Not Applicable 560 girls (70% of 800 girls) 760 2 (95%) of 813 girls trained in income generation trades (Provided tool kits and business establishment support for transitioning.

-^{2.} calculated based on tracer study findings.
+1. This will be completed after transition period 2 calculated based on tracer study findings